owtf/user-docs/usage/targets.rst

 .. figure:: /images/target_table_filtered.png
     :align: center

-    All the targets in the present session are shown in targets table.
+    All the targets in the present session are shown in the targets table.
 A search box can be used to search among the targets